modyo/modyo-docs/docs/brand/illustrations/applications.md

 </tr>
 <tr>
 <td>
-<p class="dont">El uso de un color especial o distinto al ya mencionado para un overlay.</p>
+<p class="dont">The use of a special or different color than one already mentioned for an overlay.</p>
 </td>
 <td>
-<p class="dont">Nunca cambie la proporción de las ilustraciones.</p>
+<p class="dont">Never change the proportions of an illustration.</p>
 </td>
 <td>
-<p class="dont">No use texto sobre la ilustración, debajo de ella o con un margen menor a 1 cm.</p>
+<p class="dont">Do not use text on an illustration, under an illustration or with a margin of less than 1 cm.</p>
 </td>
 </tr>
 </table>